Thinkwise/docs/docs/sf/process_flows.md

 ## Connectors

 Ten special process action types are available, called *connectors*.
-Connectors are different from the other process action types in that they do not expose GUI features for automation, but enable you to connect to other applications, services and media through various common protocols.
+Connectors are different from the other process action types in that they do not expose GUI features for automation but enable you to connect to other applications, services and media through various common protocols.

 ![img](../assets/sf/image245-1537449569876.png)
 *Connector process action type*